ramoieeeufpb/Robotics-Study-Group-IEEE/README.md

 ### Informações
-Lessons are being given by[Abraão Állysson](https://br.linkedin.com/in/abraaohonorio) and [Yuri Oliveira](https://www.facebook.com/yuri.oliveira.509).
+Lessons are being given by [Abraão Állysson](https://br.linkedin.com/in/abraaohonorio) and [Yuri Oliveira](https://www.facebook.com/yuri.oliveira.509).

 ### Have a question or suggestion?